khamlajt1/Flow-Over-a-Flat-Plate/README.md

 https://www.cfd-online.com/Forums/openfoam-meshing-blockmesh/61785-blockmesh-grading-calculator.html

-To create the grid, open the FlatePalte.geo file and change the incoming velocity to 8m/s, distance that correspond to any y+ e.g. 40.
+To create the grid, open the FlatePalte.geo file and change the incoming velocity to 8m/s, distance that corresponds to any y+ e.g. 40.

 Then type in the terminal, gmsh FlatePalte.geo and create 3D mesh and then save the file to .msh.